yangmillstheory/chunkify/README.md

 It yields integers from `start` and `final`.
 Values are yielded synchronously within intervals of length `chunk`.
 At every `chunk`<sup>th</sup> call to `.next()`, the generator yields a promise-like `IPause`, with a single method `.resume`.

 An error will be thrown if the generator is advanced before the `IPause` has `.resume`'d.
-The pause resumes after `delay` milliseconds, given in `options` or using the default value.
+The pause resumes after `delay` milliseconds, which is given in `options` or using its default value.

 ### **Arrays**

+For chunking up functional work on arrays.

 #### chunkify.each
 ```javascript